Michael Carter Player Prop Bets for NFL Week 18 | New York vs. Buffalo 1/9/2022

 Season Stats

-- The Jets, who rank 25th in the NFL in points scored, have attempted a pass 61.6% of the time while running the ball 38.4% of the time.
+- The Jets have thrown the football in 61.6% of their plays from scrimmage this year while running the ball 38.4% of the time.
+This offensive attack ranks 25th in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Carter's matchup with the Bills.